GSA-TTS/identity-dev-docs/_pages/production.md

 4. Enter the name of the app as it should appear to users in the "Friendly Name" field. **This is the app name a user will see when logging in.**

-5. Next, choose an agency team for the app from the drop down menu
+5. Next, choose an agency team for the app from the drop down menu.

 6. Select the authentication protocol that will be used by the service provider.